alvarocafe/BB/README.md

 ---
 This project is still in a very early stage and contributions are welcome.

+## NOTICE
+---
+The program is not yet usable in its current form, I'll keep updating it and I'll update this notice when the program is usable.
+You can still use the subroutines to build BEM models and run them, but that's harder than the intended usage of the package.

 ## Support
 ---
 If you are having issues, you can e-mail me at alvaro.campos.ferreira@gmail.com